 It starts with our female lead, Naho Takamiya, as she receives letters from her “future” self asking her to do specific things to avoid several of her future regrets.
 And most of these things involve a new transfer student named Kakeru Naruse.

 At first, Naho is reluctant to follow the instructions, but noticing that not following them results in bad things, she starts to follow her future self’s advice to the best of her ability.
-By reading the letters, Naho eventually learns that Kakeru will commit suicide in the future and that it’s up to her to save him from his sadness.

 21. Haikyuu!! by Haruichi Furudate